Child Protection and Safeguarding Policy

 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained.

 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem, they should contact a member of the staff team who has been trained in MHFA
+If staff are concerned that a child is suffering a mental health problem, they should refer to the Mental Health and Well Being Policy or speak with a member of the Mental Health First Aid Team – See Section 4.12.6

 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately.

-4.12.7 Further information, guidance and advice regarding mental health can be found in paragraph 41 of Keeping Children Safe in Education 2021.
+4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2023.

 5 Responding to signs of abuse